PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 4. Create the following folders in this order:
    "files" -> "save" -> "game"
 5. Now your folder structure should look like "*android/datacom.unofficial.balatro/files/save/game*"
-6. Now you can run Balatro to create a save
+6. Launch the game, this will create a save file.

 # Modloader Installation